-This isn't a gaming device for the real gamers.
-At £110/$130 it's a way for Nintendo to get younger children – and possibly even their parents – tapping into the 3DS game library.
+Sure, this isn't a gaming device for hardcore gamers.
+At £110/$130 it's a way for Nintendo to get younger children – and, let's be honest, some of their parents – tapping into the Nintendo 3DS game library.

-Nintendo has a longstanding issue communicating the purpose of its consoles clearly to audiences, but there's a very simple answer here: the 2DS is a cheaper and more robust handheld than its high-priced sibling, and is therefore perfect for kids.
+Nintendo often struggles to communicate the point of its consoles to audiences: who is for?
+What sort of games can we expect from it?
+The Nintendo 2DS, if you're unsure, is simply a cheaper and more robust handheld than its high-priced sibling, and is therefore perfect for kids.

-Dropping the clamshell design, Nintendo's 2DS comes in a wedge-shaped slate design that feels (and looks) pretty weird at first.
+Dropping the clamshell design, the Nintendo 2DS comes in a wedge-shaped slate design that feels (and looks) pretty weird at first.
 It's also the first non-hinge handheld since the GBA Micro.